marcusoftnet/marcusoftnet.github.io/_posts/2016-05-27-a-scary-thought-experiment.md

   * What is the difference?
   * Why is that better?
-  * What would the company be [optimised for](https://www.marcusoft.net/2016/04/what-are-you-optimized-for-then.html)?
+  * What would the company be [optimized for](https://www.marcusoft.net/2016/04/what-are-you-optimized-for-then.html)?
 * Most PMs I've met are smart people, wanting to do good things for the company.
 Let's assume that our PM are like that:

   * Why did she set up the project like she did?
-  * What is that organization optimised for?
+  * What is that organization optimized for?
 * Who believes that it is a good idea to be organized like we currently are?
   * Why?
   * If no one - why are we still doing it?